Loading

 Casualties

-The vast majority of casualties have been in the Gaza Strip.
-The Gaza Health Ministry (GHM) total casualty count is the number of deaths directly caused by the war, while the demographic breakdown is a subset of those individually identified.
+The majority of casualties have been in the Gaza Strip.
+The Gaza Health Ministry (GHM) total casualty count is the number of deaths directly caused by the war.
+The demographic breakdown is a subset of those individually identified.
 On 17 September 2024, the GHM published the names, gender and birth date of 34,344 individual Palestinians whose identities were confirmed.
-This reflects more than 80% of the casualties reported so far; of these, 60% were not men of fighting age.
+This reflects over 80% of the casualties reported so far; of these, 60% were not men of fighting age.
 The GHM count does not include those who have died from "preventable disease, malnutrition and other consequences of the war".
 An analysis by the Gaza Health Projections Working Group predicted thousands of excess deaths from disease and birth complications.
 According to a PCPSR report, over 60% of Gazans have lost family members since 7 October 2023.
+Indirect deaths are likely to be multiple times higher.
+Thousands of more dead bodies are thought to be under the rubble of destroyed buildings.
+The number of injured is greater than 100,000; Gaza has the most amputated children per capita in the world.

 The 7 October attacks on Israel killed 1,195 people, including 815 civilians.
 A further 479 Palestinians, including 116 children, and 9 Israelis have been killed in the occupied West Bank (including East Jerusalem).
 Casualties have also occurred in other parts of Israel, as well as in southern Lebanon, Syria, Yemen, and Iran.